42-AI/bootcamp_machine-learning/day01/day01.md

 # Day01 - Linear Regression

-During this day you will learn the first concepts constituing the field of machine learning.
+During this day you will learn the first concepts constituting the field of machine learning.

 ## Notions of the day